James Murphy (electronic musician): Despacio

-Together with David and Stephen Dewaele of 2ManyDjs and engineer John Klett, Murphy designed Despacio: a formation of eight McIntosh speakers stacked to eleven feet.
+Together with David and Stephen Dewaele of 2ManyDjs, and engineer John Klett, Murphy designed Despacio: a formation of eight McIntosh speakers stacked to eleven feet.
 The idea for the system came from Murphy and the Dewaele brother's dissatisfaction with the evolution of DJ culture and how DJing has become more of a "show-spectacle-type scenario" and has departed from the days of people dancing in the dark with little attention to the DJ.
-The design is "designed for really immersive listening".
+The system is "designed for really immersive listening".
 The reason behind creating and performing with Despacio is to encourage DJs to implement a similar sound system, altering the course of DJ culture to its dance roots.